k8ssandra/k8ssandra/dev-guidelines.md

 * Resist feedback stated as a demand or accusation -- instead, seek to start discussion, ask questions

-* Be direct and explain the "why" -- it's not enough to simply say a change isn't acceptable, explain your thought process and concerns
+* Be direct and explain the "why" -- it's not enough to simply say a change isn't acceptable, explain your thought process and concerns, guide the author to the place that a change set needs to be for acceptance

 * Give examples -- provide examples, documentation, or in-review suggestions about how you think something could be improved, teach don't criticize